JSON-LD for SEO: The Guide to Structured Data

 Batch process: first 5 pages live, monitor for 48 hours, then roll out to more pages

-Structured data does not replace keyword research, but helps search engines understand the page intent more quickly.
+Structured data does not replace keyword research, but it helps search engines understand page intent faster.

 The sites that do this well have one thing in common: a clear separation between what belongs site-wide and what belongs page-level, with a consistent @id strategy that scales.